Soundation/sharedb/README.md

 * 4027 - OT Type does not support `diff` nor `diffX`
 * 4028 - OT Type does not support `invert` nor `applyAndInvert`
 * 4029 - OT Type does not support presence
+* 4030 - Cannot submit new op in op handler if not handling ops separately

 ### 5000 - Internal error